ramzibou0735/aerial-autonomy-stack/README.md

 - **Simulate** perception and control in software-in-the-loop, using PX4/ArduPilot and YOLOv8
 - **Deploy** in real drones based on NVIDIA Orin/JetPack

-It leverages the following frameworks:
+AAS leverages the following frameworks:
 - ROS2 Humble (LTS, EOL 5/2027)
 - Gazebo Sim Harmonic (LTS, EOL 9/2028)
 - PX4 1.15 (latest stable release as of 6/2025) interfaced *via* XRCE DDS